What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 Once again, I would like to emphasize that you should not self-medicate, because anemia can be a sign of a serious illness.
 Treatment should be prescribed and carried out under the supervision of a physician.

-A decrease in hemoglobin is a condition that can only be known as a result of laboratory method diagnostics.
-To do this, it is enough to give general analysis blood.
+A decrease in hemoglobin is a condition that can only be recognized as a result laboratory method diagnostics To do this, it is enough to pass general analysis blood.

-A decrease in hemoglobin can be suspected by some non-specific signs.
-And the doctor should find out about the reasons for the appearance of such a condition, diagnose and prescribe treatment for low hemoglobin.
+A decrease in hemoglobin can be suspected based on some nonspecific signs.
+A doctor should find out about the causes of this condition, make a diagnosis and prescribe treatment for low hemoglobin.

 What is hemoglobin and what is the normal level?

 Hemoglobin is a special type of protein that contains iron.
-It can reversibly bind with oxygen, transferring it to tissues, getting rid of it there, and capturing carbon dioxide formed as a result of tissue vital activity.
+It can reversibly bind with oxygen, transferring it to tissues, there it can be freed from it, and capture carbon dioxide formed as a result of the vital activity of tissues.
 Thus, hemoglobin is a carrier protein.

-The minimum normal level for women is 120 g / l, for men it is slightly higher - 130 g / l, for pregnant women 110 g / l, and in children it varies depending on age.
-A decrease in hemoglobin to 90 g / l is called mild degree anemia, up to 70 - medium, and below - severe.
+The minimum normal level for women is 120 g/l, for men it is slightly higher - 130 g/l, for pregnant women 110 g/l, and for children it varies depending on age.
+A decrease in hemoglobin to 90 g/l is called mild degree anemia, up to 70 - moderate, and below - severe.

-A decrease in indicators below the specified limits is also called anemia, the degree of which depends on its level.
+A decrease in indicators below these limits is also called anemia, the degree of which depends on its level.

 Why does hemoglobin decrease?

-The causes of anemia depend on the underlying disease.
+The causes of anemia depend on the disease against which it arose.

-For the prevention of diseases and the treatment of manifestations of varicose veins on the legs, our readers advise Anti-varicose gel "VariStop", filled with plant extracts and oils, it gently and effectively eliminates the manifestations of the disease, relieves symptoms, tones, strengthens blood vessels.
+To prevent diseases and treat manifestations of varicose veins on the legs, our readers recommend Anti-varicose gel "VariStop", filled with plant extracts and oils, it gently and effectively eliminates the manifestations of the disease, alleviates symptoms, tones, and strengthens blood vessels.

 Blood loss?

-Chronic diseases, accompanied by constant blood loss of a small amount of blood, cause a less noticeable clinical picture.
-At the same time, even a decrease in hemoglobin to 80 g/l can occur against the background of a relatively well-being.
+Chronic diseases accompanied by constant blood loss of a small amount of blood cause less noticeable clinical picture.
+Moreover, even a decrease in hemoglobin to 80 g/l can occur against the background of relatively good health.

 Diet?

 Lack of iron, B12 and folic acid in food also contribute to a decrease in hemoglobin.
-This usually occurs against the background of changes in the diet associated with weight loss, body cleansing, sudden vegetarianism.
-There is a change in blood counts not immediately, first spent internal resources organism.
-Such anemia is easily stopped by replenishing the intake of iron.
+This usually occurs against the background of changes in diet associated with weight loss, cleansing the body, or sudden vegetarianism.
+Changes in blood parameters do not occur immediately; they are consumed first internal resources body.
+Such anemia is easily relieved by replenishing iron intake.

 Chronic diseases?

-Some diseases of the stomach and small intestine accompanied by impaired iron absorption.
+Some stomach diseases and small intestine accompanied by deterioration of iron absorption.
 More often this pathology occurs in old age.
 Possible infectious nature (helminthiasis).

-Some kidney diseases, accompanied by a decrease in erythropoietin, pathology thyroid gland, cirrhosis of the liver and disorders of the hematopoietic system of the body are accompanied by the development of anemia.
+Some kidney diseases accompanied by a decrease in erythropoietin, pathology thyroid gland, liver cirrhosis and disorders of the body's hematopoietic system are accompanied by the development of anemia.

-In acute blood loss, pallor of the skin and mucous membranes, increased heart rate, shortness of breath, and weakness come to the fore.
-If the volume of blood loss is large, blood pressure may decrease.
+With acute blood loss, pale skin and mucous membranes, increased heart rate, shortness of breath, and weakness come to the fore.
+If the amount of blood loss is large, blood pressure may decrease.

-Signs of low hemoglobin chronic pathology- weakness, fatigue, loss of appetite, tinnitus and dizziness.
-The dystrophic consequences of anemia are the fragility of nails and hair.
+Signs of low hemoglobin with chronic pathology- weakness, increased fatigue, loss of appetite, tinnitus and dizziness.
+The degenerative consequences of anemia are brittle nails and hair.

 Symptoms of low hemoglobin in the form of cramps and tingling in the legs, disorders menstrual cycle and libido are also nonspecific, but may help to suspect anemia.

-Treatment of low hemoglobin implies, first of all, the elimination of the cause of its occurrence.
-If a dietary disorders compensate quite easily, then the treatment of pathology of the gastrointestinal tract can take a long time.
+Treatment of low hemoglobin involves, first of all, eliminating the cause of its occurrence.
+If dietary disorders It is quite easy to compensate, but treatment of gastrointestinal pathology can take a long time.

-So symptomatic therapy starts from the first day of detection of anemia.
-Beyond Recovery normal indicators hemoglobin, the goal of treatment is to replenish iron stores in the depot organs.
+That's why symptomatic therapy begins from the first day of detection of anemia.
+Beyond recovery normal indicators hemoglobin, the goal of treatment is to replenish iron reserves in depot organs.

 Transfusion of blood and blood substitutes

 This is an extreme, forced method of treating low hemoglobin.
-The question of transfusion of blood and blood substitutes arises in case of acute blood loss of more than 200–250 ml.
-A person in such a situation needs urgent hospitalization and the need for a blood transfusion is decided by a doctor or a council of doctors, depending on the severity of the condition, blood pressure level, pulse rate and other criteria.
+The question of blood transfusion and blood substitutes arises in case of acute blood loss of more than 200-250 ml.
+A person in such a situation needs urgent hospitalization and the need for a blood transfusion is decided by a doctor or a council of doctors depending on the severity of the condition, blood pressure level, pulse rate and other criteria.

-Sometimes hemoglobin values do not have time to drop (large one-stage acute blood loss For example, during surgery or postpartum period), and blood transfusion is already starting.
-Less danger of development allergic reactions fresh frozen plasma possesses, however, the choice of the transfused medium is also carried out by the doctor.
-Before any transfusion of blood or blood substitutes, it is imperative to determine the blood group and conduct a test for individual compatibility.
+Sometimes hemoglobin levels do not have time to decrease (large simultaneous acute blood loss- for example, during surgery or in postpartum period), and blood transfusions are already starting.
+Less danger of development allergic reactions fresh frozen plasma is available, but the selection of the transfused medium is also made by the doctor.
+Before any blood transfusion or blood substitutes, the blood type must be determined and an individual compatibility test must be performed.

 Diet

-A complete diet that compensates for the deficiency of iron, vitamin B12 and folic acid is the basis of treatment for any type of decrease in hemoglobin.
-Boiled liver, beef, fish are popular.
-Vitamin C is another catalyst for the formation of hemoglobin, so eating foods rich in vitamin C promotes faster absorption of iron.
-Among them it is worth noting blackcurrant, citrus.
-Greens, vegetables and fruits are a tasty addition to the diet with low hemoglobin.
+A nutritious diet that replenishes the deficiency of iron, vitamin B12 and folic acid is the basis of treatment for any type of decrease in hemoglobin.
+Boiled liver, beef, and fish are popular.
+Vitamin C is another catalyst for the formation of hemoglobin, so consuming foods rich in vitamin C promotes faster absorption of iron.
+Among them it is worth noting black currant, citrus fruits.
+Greens, vegetables and fruits are a tasty addition to a diet with low hemoglobin.

-If a blood transfusion has been performed, eating foods high in iron, vitamins B12, PP, C, and folic acid is the next step in treatment when adequate nutrition is possible.
+If a blood transfusion has been performed, consuming foods high in iron, vitamins B12, PP, C and folic acid is the next step in treatment, when adequate nutrition will be possible.

 The daily dose of iron to restore low hemoglobin should be 100-300 mg, depending on the degree of anemia.
-The approximate duration of therapy is 3-6 months and continues after the normalization of indicators for another 2-3 months to restore iron stores in the depot.
-Treatment is carried out under the control of a whole list of blood tests: in addition to hemoglobin and red blood cells, they monitor the dynamics of the color index and the level of iron in the serum.
-After normalization of indicators, the dosage medicinal product are halved.
+The approximate duration of therapy is 3-6 months and continues after normalization of indicators for another 2-3 months to restore iron reserves in the depot.
+Treatment is carried out under the control of a whole list of blood tests: in addition to hemoglobin and red blood cells, the dynamics of the color index and iron level in the serum are monitored.
+After normalization of indicators, dosage medicine reduced by half.

-Preparations to compensate for iron deficiency are in the form intravenous injections(used for more severe blood loss, with a faster effect) and in the form of tablets.
+Medicines to replenish iron deficiency are available in the form intravenous injections(used for more severe blood loss, with a faster effect) and in the form of tablets.

-The first group of funds is dispensed by prescription.
+The first group of drugs is available with a prescription.
 It is recommended to use them in a hospital due to the high risk side effects in the form of an allergic reaction.

-• Fenyuls is available in the form of capsules and contains 0.15 g of iron in the form of sulfate, as well as vitamins B2, B6 and C.
+• Fenyuls is available in capsule form and contains 0.15 g of iron in the form of sulfate, as well as vitamins B2, B6 and C.

-• In the preparation Sorbifer durules 0.32 g of iron and vitamin C, the release form is a dragee.
+• The drug Sorbifer Durules contains 0.32 g of iron and vitamin C, the release form is tablets.

-• Totem - solution for oral administration containing 50 mg of iron, as well as copper and manganese.
+• Totema - solution for oral administration, containing 50 mg of iron, as well as copper and manganese.

-Choice iron-containing preparation, and also, if necessary, the appointment of vitamin B12 in the form of an injection, is done by the doctor, depending on the disease against which anemia occurred, and the degree of decrease in hemoglobin.
+Choice iron-containing drug, and also, if necessary, the prescription of vitamin B12 in the form of an injection is made by the doctor, depending on the disease that caused the anemia and the degree of decrease in hemoglobin.

-Thus, both the detection and treatment of low hemoglobin is important to carry out with the help of a doctor.
-This task is quite feasible, the main thing is to establish the cause of anemia.
+Thus, it is important to both identify and treat low hemoglobin with the help of a doctor.
+This task is quite doable, the main thing is to establish the cause of anemia.

 Loading...Loading...